-How our audit addressed it

-Our audit procedures included:

-- A detailed analysis of any changes to the business to determine that there has been not changes to the Segment or CGU for which the intangible assets are included in comparison to the prior year; - An examination of the discounted cashflow model, testing for - a) its arithmetical accuracy; - b) the reasonableness of the future cashflows, comparing to historical trends of the business and its pipeline of future sales transactions and the overall industry climate affecting the economics of the business model; - c) the reasonableness of key inputs into the model, including growth rates, the discount rate and the working capital levels associated with the derivation of those growth rates; and d) an examination of key sensitivities of the Consolidated Entity's future discounted cash flows to changes in key inputs.

-We also considered the adequacy of the Consolidated Entity's disclosures in relation to the impairment testing in the financial report.
+IMPAIRMENT OF INTANGIBLE ASSETS Area of focus 11 19 11 19 Refer also to notes 2 and 13 How our audit addressed it The Consolidated Entity continues to hold an Our audit procedures included: export licence on its statement of financial position, which is valued at approximately \$1.8 A detailed analysis of any changes to the business to determine that there has been not changes to million. the Segment or CGU for which the intangible assets are included in comparison to the prior There is a risk that the carrying amount of the year; export licence exceeds its recoverable amount and thus may be impaired.
+An examination of the discounted cashflow model, and thus may be impaired. testing for The export licence is carried within the processing a) its arithmetical accuracy; of fodder Cash Generating Unit ("CGU"), all b) the reasonableness of the future cashflows, comparing to historical trends of the business and indefinite life intangible assets are held within this its pipeline of future sales transactions and the CGU. overall industry climate affecting the economics of The management of the fooding OOLI has the business model; The recoverable amount of the fodder CGU has been calculated based on a value-in-use c) the reasonableness of key inputs into the model, discounted cashflow model, that examines the including growth rates, the discount rate and the expected discounted cashflows of the CGU over a working capital levels associated with the derivation of those growth rates; and five-year period extending from reporting date, d) an examination of key sensitivities of the plus a terminal value.
+Consolidated Entity's future discounted cash flows to changes in key inputs.
+Overall due to the high level of judgement involved, and the significant carrying amounts We also assisted the advances of the Occasilidated involved, we have determined that this is a key We also considered the adequacy of the Consolidated Entity's disclosures in relation to the impairment testing judgemental area that our audit concentrated on. in the financial report. '

-PLANT AND EQUIPMENT

-Area of focus

-Refer also to notes 2 and 12

-During the financial year the Consolidated Entity continued to acquire significant amounts of plant and equipment.
+Area of focus How our audit addressed it During the financial year the Consolidated Entity continued to acquire significant amounts of plant and equipment.
 The capitalisation of these assets requires significant judgement as costs are only recognised as an asset if it is probable that future economic benefits will flow to the entity and that the costs can be reliably measured.
 There are multiple elements of cost included in the total value of these additions, which include labour and overhead required to bring the assets into service.
 The Consolidated Entity's accounting policy for depreciating such plant and equipment is over the term of the useful life of the asset, from when it is held ready for use.
 Finally, during the financial year the Consolidated Entity disposed of approximately \$5.5 million of property, plant and equipment.

-How our audit addressed it

-Our audit procedures included:

-- Reviewing the purchase documentation and independent valuation reports (where applicable) associated with the purchase of assets; - Performing audit procedures around other directly attributable costs capitalised in conjunction with the purchases: - Assessing the classification of plant and equipment between categories, including capital-work-in progress: - Reviewing the reasonableness and consistency of the useful lives including the disposals recorded in the year; and - Recalculating the arithmetic accuracy of the depreciation charge expensed for the year.
+Our audit procedures included: Reviewing the purchase documentation and independent valuation reports (where applicable) associated with the purchase of assets; Performing audit procedures around other directly attributable costs capitalised in conjunction with the purchases; Assessing the classification of plant and equipmer between categories, including capital-work-in progress; Reviewing the reasonableness and consistency of the useful lives including the disposals recorded in the year; and Recalculating the arithmetic accuracy of the depreciation charge expensed for the year.
 We have also assessed the adequacy of disclosures in the notes to the financial report.

-Other Information

-The directors are responsible for the other information.
-The other information comprises the information in the Consolidated Entity's report for the year ended 31 March 2022 but does not include the financial report and the auditor's report thereon.